 ERAS Work Experiences

 Aim to include any paid or unpaid clinical or teaching positions you may have.
-This can include clinical positions you held throughout your years in medical school or your role as an MCAT tutor for medical school applicants.
+This can include any clinical positions you held before or during medical school, or non-clinical roles such as your job as an MCAT tutor

 And if you are wondering whether your clinical rotations and electives can be included in your ERAS Experience section, you are not alone.
 Technically, you can include these experiences.
 However, you should base your decision to include or exclude them based on your status as an applicant.
 What do we mean by this?